The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Pigment density

-Short definition: The amount of ink present per unit of skin surface.
+Short definition: The quantity of ink present per unit of skin surface.

-Pigment density directly determines the duration and complexity of treatment.
-It depends on the tattoo style (for example, blackwork tattoos have extremely high density), the tattoo artist’s technique, and the age of the tattoo.
-High density generally means more sessions and closer follow-up.
+Pigment density directly conditions the length and complexity of the treatment.
+It depends on the tattoo style (blackwork shows extremely high density), the tattooist's technique and the age of the tattoo.
+High density means more sessions and closer follow-up.

 See also: Pigment saturation, RTP, Fluence.